Bosnia and Herzegovina Human Right 2017 Report April 2018

 Prison and Detention Center Conditions

-The ICRC continued to have access to detention facilities under the jurisdiction of the ministries of justice at both the state and entity levels.
+Independent Monitoring: The government permitted independent human rights observers to visit and gave international community representatives widespread and unhindered access to detention facilities and prisoners.
+The International Committee of the Red Cross, the CPT, the BiH ombudsmen, and other nongovernmental organizations (NGOs) continued to have access to detention facilities under the jurisdiction of the ministries of justice at both the state and entity levels.

 d.
 Arbitrary Arrest or Detention

-The law prohibits arbitrary arrest and detention, and the government generally observed these prohibitions.
+The law prohibits arbitrary arrest and detention and provides for the right of any person to challenge the lawfulness of his/her arrest or detention in court, and the government generally observed these requirements.

 e.
 Denial of Fair Public Trial